Linus Sundström: Career

 Sundström's British speedway career started in 2009 with Rye House Rockets and he top scored for them during 2010 while also earning ten rides for Ipswich Witches in the higher division.
 In 2011, he signed for Peterborough Panthers for the 2011 Elite League speedway season.
 He stayed with them until 2013.
 He won the Brandonapolis in 2011.

-He was selected in the Swedish National squad for the 2012 & 2013 Speedway World Cups.
+Sundström was selected in the Swedish National squad for the 2012 & 2013 Speedway World Cups.

-He achieved his greatest feat at the 2015 Speedway World Cup, when part of the Swedish team that became world team champions.
-In the World Cup Final he scored 4 points; the team consisted of Andreas Jonsson, Fredrik Lindgren and Antonio Lindbäck.
+Sundström achieved his greatest feat at the 2015 Speedway World Cup, when part of the Swedish team that became world team champions.
+In the World Cup Final, he scored four points; the team consisted of Andreas Jonsson, Fredrik Lindgren and Antonio Lindbäck.

 In 2018, Sundström returned to British speedway after signing for Poole Pirates for the SGB Premiership 2018 season but was replaced mid-season.

-On 22 September 2019 he suffered what was described as a horrifying crash in Gdansk.
+On 22 September 2019, Sundström suffered what was described as a horrifying crash in Gdansk.
 He fractured his left thigh in two places, broke his upper arm and shoulder joint and tore his liver.
-After recovering from the injury he signed for Västervik Speedway but then in May 2021 suffered another serious crash while riding in the Danish league.
+After recovering from the injury, he signed for Västervik Speedway, but then in May 2021, suffered another serious crash while riding in the Danish league.
 He suffered seven broken or cracked vertebrae and made the decision to retire from racing.